waldrain/waldrain.github.io/pv.md

 - DC input max 2 x 600W, voltage range 22-55 V, max input current 2 x 17A

+Nope, PVM is still running, maybe just needs a new BMS, e.g., active JK instead of passive Daly.

+Use the NEP microinverter for a new PVL system instead.

 ### PVN

 Short for PV North.